Canterbury Campus Open Day

 Taught by experts in a stimulating and inclusive environment, you will gain a historical understanding of the development of nation states and its contemporary relevance.

-Examine what obligations states might have in today’s international society and explore the links between identity, conflict and models of governance to deal with the challenges of the 21st century.
+Examine a range of contemporary global political issues and problems (e.g. global poverty and foreign aid; war and military intervention; security; global governance and diplomacy; climate change; the ethics of torture; migration; racial and gender injustice), the obligations states and political actors might have in responding to these challenges, and explore the links between identity, conflict, diplomacy, and models of governance to deal with the challenges of the 21st century.

 We place a strong emphasis on transferable skills with a focus on employability.
 You’ll gain skills in critical thought and analysis, team work, and the ability to communicate complex ideas clearly and effectively.

 Our graduates are now working in a variety of sectors including the civil service, international non-governmental organisations, journalism, law, and teaching.

 If you are considering a degree in international relations, then you are probably already quite well informed about what is happening both nationally and internationally.
-This course will challenge you to use your knowledge of what is happening and gain a deeper understanding of why the world is the way it is.
+This course will enrich your understanding and knowledge of international affairs, and of contemporary global problems, and will equip you with the skills necessary to address these.

 Our lecturers will introduce you to theories and conceptual approaches which help make sense of political events and processes.